H10.1: Acute atopic conjunctivitis

 The transparent conjunctiva covers the eye and the inside of the eyelids.
 Along with the tears, the conjunctiva forms a liquid film on the eye.
 Together, the conjunctiva, the eyelids, and the liquid film on the eye all protect the eye from external agents.
 The conjunctiva also helps defend against pathogens.

 You have suddenly had an allergic reaction to some substance.
 As a result, you have conjunctivitis.
-In the case of an allergy, the immune system reacts too strongly to normally harmless substances from the environment.
-If you come into contact with the triggering substance you can get a runny nose, itching or shortness of breath, for example.
+With an allergy, the immune system overreacts to certain substances.
+Such substances may be harmless substances in the environment, drugs or certain chemicals, for example.